ssshake/retro-computing-internet-resources/README.md

 ### [Doge Microsystems DIY Dialup Server](https://dogemicrosystems.ca/wiki/Dial_up_server)
 [![](https://dogemicrosystems.ca/mywiki/images/3/3c/DIY_dial_up_ISP.jpg)](https://dogemicrosystems.ca/wiki/Dial_up_server)

 Make your own telephone network and ISP at home!
+I run this myself and I think it's the coolest project.
+It scales up pretty cheaply which means all of your vintage computers can have their own phone line.

 ---